DHurtado714-itesm/realtime-analytics-api/README.md

-### README.md

-# Real-Time Analytics API with FastAPI, MongoDB, and Redis
+# Real-Time Analytics API with FastAPI, MongoDB, Redis, and NGINX

 This project is a real-time analytics API built using **FastAPI** for handling requests, **MongoDB** for storing page view data, and **Redis** for caching data to improve performance.
-The API allows tracking of page views (`POST /track`) and retrieval of aggregated statistics (`GET /stats`).
+NGINX is used as a load balancer to distribute requests across multiple FastAPI instances, enabling horizontal scaling and improved handling of high request volumes.

 ## Features

 - **Track Page Views**: Records each page view along with a unique user ID.
-- **Retrieve Analytics**: Provides real-time analytics data such as the total number of views and unique visitors.
+- **Retrieve Analytics**: Provides real-time analytics data, such as the total number of views and unique visitors.
-- **High Performance**: Uses Redis caching to reduce response times for high-frequency data retrieval.
+- **High Performance and Scalability**: Uses Redis caching to reduce response times for frequent data retrieval and NGINX for load balancing across multiple FastAPI instances.

 ## Performance Metrics